 Government agencies will meet any costs associated with attendance of their representatives at recovery team meetings.
 In cases where NGO representatives are required to attend a meeting, their travel expenses and other valid costs will be reimbursed from the Recovery Plan budget.

-Endangered Species Program funds are required to cover the attendance costs of NGO representatives.
-Contributions from the Resource Management and Conservation Division of the Department of Primary Industries, Water and Environment are included.
+• Funds for the attendance of NGO representatives at recovery meetings.